Madhushree0420/Gemini-Code-Reviewer/README.md

 2. A preview will pop up.
 In the text box below it, **ask a question** or provide some context (e.g., "Can you suggest improvements for this login screen?").
 3. Hit the **Review** button.
 4. Get instant feedback on design, usability, and architecture.

+### For Dictating with Audio 🎤

+1. Click the **Record Audio** button.
+Your browser will ask for microphone permission.
+2. Start speaking.
+Your words will be transcribed into the text area in real-time.
+3. Click **Stop Recording** when you're done.
+4. Hit the **Review** button to get feedback on your dictated text.

 ## Want to Contribute?